shivam060404/LabSyncAI/labsync3.0/LabSyncai/PROBLEM_STATEMENT.md

 ---

-# How LabSync AI Addresses These Problems
+# How LabSync.AI Addresses These Problems

 - **Centralizes health data** in a secure, user-friendly platform.
 - **Empowers users** with AI-driven analysis and personalized recommendations.